-Maxine provides an Asperger assessment service to adults who suspect they may be affected by an Autistic Spectrum Disorder (ASD), particularly Asperger syndrome (ASD- Level 1) assessment.
+Maxine provides an Asperger assessment service for adults who suspect they may be affected by an Autistic Spectrum Condition (ASC), particularly Asperger syndrome (ASC- Level 1).

 Who does Maxine provide Asperger syndrome assessments for?

-Maxine provides Asperger assessments for adults who are eighteen and over.
-This service is currently being provided to private clients, NHS referrals, universities and clients facing employment difficulties.
+Maxine provides Asperger assessments for adults who are twenty five and over.
 You do not need a medical referral to come for an assessment.

 What does an Asperger assessment involve?

-An Asperger assessment will take up to three hours and it will involve answering questions and carrying out various tests.
-The focus of the assessment will be on communication, social interaction, special interests, routines, motor coordination and sensory sensitivity.
+An Asperger assessment will take up to three hours and it will involve answering questions regarding family history and childhood and carrying out various tests.
+The focus of the assessment will be on communication, social interaction, special interests, routines and sensory sensitivity.

-It would be extremely useful if you can come along with another person, if possible your partner or a parent, who knows you reasonably well.
+It would be extremely useful (but not crucial) if you can come along with another person, if possible your partner, friend or a family member, who knows you reasonably well.